barafael/wasm-on-mcu/README.md

-# Run WASM on MCU!
+# Run WASM on MCU

 For defmt etc:

 Based on the lovely: [knurling-rs/app-template](https://github.com/knurling-rs/app-template)

 ## Dependencies